MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Experimental setting

 \subsection{Dataset}

-A critical step in an on-device personalisation framework is to adapt the model to user-specific data \cite{domain_adaptation1, domain_adaptation2}.
-While user-specific recordings are rich on mobile platforms, obtaining high-quality transcriptions for these recordings is a challenge \cite{investigation_personalization,ne_personalization}.
-We load pre-filled speech transcriptions into the application to circumvent the issue.
-We created a simple mobile phone application for the user to create domain-specific training dataset by recording N utterances displayed on the mobile screen, chosen at random from the transcriptions.
-The utterances are saved in the storage cache of the mobile phone.
-The application supports the user to either choose to save the utterance into the storage cache or re-record based on the clarity of the recordings.
+A critical step in an on-device personalization framework is to adapt the model to user-specific data \cite{domain_adaptation1, domain_adaptation2}.
+The limited computational power, memory, and storage capacity of the mobile phones, can hinder the collection and processing of large amounts of audio data required for effective on-device personalization.
+Annotating and labeling the recorded speech data is a labor-intensive task \cite{investigation_personalization,ne_personalization}.
+In our setup, we load pre-filled speech transcriptions for the user to create training dataset by recording N utterances with transcripts displayed on the mobile screen, chosen at random from the transcriptions.
+The utterances are saved in the storage of the mobile phone.
+The application supports the user to either choose to save the utterance into the storage or re-record based on the clarity of the recordings.
+In our future work, we aim to address this challenge by incorporating pseudo labelling \cite{nst} or semi-supervised learning \cite{semisupervised} techniques to handle scenarios where clean labels are not readily available.

-Owing to practical constraints such as limited availability of cache memory resources and training time on mobile phones, it is hard and time consuming to record a large number of samples from a user to perform on-device personalisation.
-We created an audio corpus using a text-to-speech (TTS) system simulate unique speakers to retrain our model.
-We build a dataset with six speakers each to train the model, as shown in Table \ref{speaker_breakdown}.
-Each utterance is about 7-12 seconds and the average label length is limited to 180 characters.
-We acquire the input speech samples into a phone and limit the number of utterances to N=80 for each session to prevent excessive memory usage and training time.
-The stored data are then split into train and validation sets, 60 utterances for training and 20 for validation.
+To simulate unique speakers with various accents, we use the audio corpus detailed in Appendix \ref{app:datasets}.
 The validation set is created in such a way that a few of the words are derived from the root words presented in the training set.
 This explains whether the model can predict the similar words in the test set effectively, without overfitting to the data.
 Furthermore, to evaluate our approach, we collected real-time recorded data from two subjects (1 each from male and female voice) using the application.